munificent/craftinginterpreters/book/jumping-back-and-forth.md

 Again, it's optional.
 Since this is the last clause, when omitted, the next token will be the closing parenthesis.
 When an increment is present, we need to compile it now, but it shouldn't execute yet.
-So, first, we emit an unconditional jump.
-It hops over the increment clause's code to the body of the loop.
+So, first, we emit an unconditional jump that hops over the increment clause's code to the body of the loop.

 Next, we compile the increment expression itself.
-This is usually an assignment expression.
+This is usually an assignment.
 Whatever it is, we only execute it for its side effect, so we also emit a pop to discard its value.

 The last part is a little tricky.
 First, we emit a loop instruction.
 This is the main loop that takes us back to the top of the for loop -- right before the condition expression if there is one.
 That loop happens right after the increment, since the increment executes at the end of each loop iteration.

-Then we set `loopStart` to the offset where the increment expression begins.
-Later, when emit the loop instruction after the body statement, this will cause it to jump up to the *increment* expression instead of the top of the loop like it does if there is no increment.
+Then we change `loopStart` to point to the offset where the increment expression begins.
+Later, when emit the loop instruction after the body statement, this will cause it to jump up to the *increment* expression instead of the top of the loop like it does when there is no increment.
 This is how we stitch the increment in to run after the body.

-It's a little hairy, but it all works out.
-A complete loop with all the clauses compiles to a flow like:
+It's a little convoluted, but it all works out.
+A complete loop with all the clauses compiles to a flow like this:

 <img src="image/jumping-back-and-forth/for.png" alt="Flowchart of the compiled bytecode of a for statement." />